Great American

 As time progressed, the leading ad agencies and corporations often employed pin-up and glamour art to sell and promote products and ideas; illustrations were commissioned for advertising, calendars, pin-up and pulp magazines, art cards and specialty products.
 Companies like Ditzler, Coca-Cola, and NAPA frequently used such subjects to build national advertising campaigns, which sometimes spanned several decades and therefore influenced generations of Americans.

 Of the hundreds of artists and illustrators contributing to periodicals in the years from 1920 to 1970, approximately fifty worked almost exclusively in the pin-up and glamour fields.
-Today, many of these pin-up artists are recognized for their achievements.
-Alberto Vargas, Gil Elvgren, Joyce Ballantyne and Rolf Armstrong’s imagery are now highly coveted.
-The Great American Pin-Up features original paintings, drawings and gouaches by some of the most recognizable names from this period.
-Assembled by Louis Meisel, the leading dealer in this genre, this collection is available to be viewed during gallery business hours or by appointment.
+Today, many of these pin-up artists are finally being recognized for their achievements.

 Accessibility Statement